dchen93/CPPcoursework/README.md

 B+ Tree: Working B+ Tree implementation

 Autofill: Search prediction and word completion with database made from data.txt (first chapter of huckleberry finn)

+Trinary Tree: revision of BinarySearchTree with insert and delete functions, and three child nodes per node

+StringToLong: quick practice run of converting a String to a Long Int